Neural Scaling Laws for Deep Regression: Result

 \subsection{Scaling laws with the model size}

 Figure~\ref{fig6} shows the MSE test loss data from Fig.~\ref{fig4}(a)–(c), plotted as a function of FCN model size at a fixed training dataset size.
 The test loss for \(\theta\) generally decreases with increasing model size, but exhibits nonmonotonic, irregular patterns that do not follow a power-law scaling [Fig.~\ref{fig6}(a)].
 In contrast, the test loss for \(J\) shows a more consistent, monotonic decreasing trend with increasing model size, spanning several orders of magnitude [Fig.~\ref{fig6}(b)].
 Notably, this reduction becomes more pronounced with larger dataset sizes, resulting in a more uniform decline toward the largest model size considered.
 Conversely, for smaller dataset sizes, the test loss tends to plateau at higher model sizes and, in some cases, shows a slight upturn—for example, in the curves for \(N_D=224, 448\).
 A similar decreasing trend, with substantial reduction at larger dataset sizes, is also observed for parameter \(D\) [Fig.~\ref{fig6}(c)].
 However, in this case, the decrease is more modest and accompanied by notable fluctuations at small and large dataset sizes.
 Only intermediate dataset sizes display a monotonic decreasing trend.
-The fluctuations at the two largest dataset size (\(N_D=57344, 114688\)) are likely due to the test loss approaching the limits of numerical precision.
+The fluctuations at the two largest dataset size (\(N_D=57344, 114688\)) are likely due to the test loss approaching the limits of numerical precision approximately given by \(1.9 \times 10^{-7}\).
+This constraint is imposed by the 32-bit floating-point arithmetic used for the computation of the regressed parameters and the corresponding MSE test loss.